Our Top Picks From Onitsuka Tiger's Autumn/Winter 2022 Collection

 The PETAL is a classic court style shoe with an ankle-height upper that complements a wide range of styles.
 The ACROMOUNT is a low-cut sneaker that features a leather and fabric combination with chic vintage touches, while the DELECITY is a chunky footwear inspired by the brand’s retro jogging shoes.

-The Onitsuka Tiger autumn/winter 2022 collection is now available at the store in Pavilion Kuala Lumpur and online HERE.
+The Onitsuka Tiger autumn/winter 2022 collection is now available in stores and online HERE.

 PETAL TRAINERS